Learn about us and our history

-Today, the Gallery exhibits and is the custodian of the Coffs Cartoon Collection, with over 24,000 cartoons from leading Australian and international cartoonists including private donations and bequeaths of rare works.
+Today, the Gallery is the custodian of the Coffs Cartoon Collection, with over 25,000 cartoons from leading Australian and international cartoonists including private donations and bequeaths of rare works.
 The role of the space, although different to its wartime past, is still one of communicator and protector of Australia’s history, albeit in satirical form.

 The National Cartoon Gallery operates as a not-for-profit, registered charity with charitable gift recipient.
 The Gallery is also proud to have the support of many volunteers who play an integral part in the daily running and operations of the gallery, now and into the future.